Ministry of Health reveals test results of NZ patient for coronavirus

 • How contagious is the coronavirus?

-Bloomfield said even though the tested had returned back as negative, New Zealanders should remain vigilant.
+Bloomfield said even though the tested had returned as negative, New Zealanders should remain vigilant.

 He thanked the patient for "doing all the right things", including self-isolation after developing symptoms.

-Anyone who had been in close contact with a person who had contracted coronavirus, or who had been in Wuhan city within the past fortnight were told to self isolate themselves.
+Anyone who had been in close contact with a person who had contracted coronavirus, or who had been in Wuhan city within the past fortnight should self isolate themselves, he said.

 "We have a result - it's encouraging that the result was negative and of course, fantastic for the person," Bloomfield said.